tweag/webllm-privacy-experiment/BLOG_1.md

 As AI continues to evolve, the demand for **fast, cost-effective, and privacy-conscious** applications is growing.
 Traditionally, large language models (LLMs) like ChatGPT run on powerful and expensive backend servers, requiring constant API calls for inference.
 However, **WebLLM** introduces a new paradigm: running LLMs **directly in the browser** using WebGPU, eliminating the need for cloud-based requests.

+This is part of what's being referred to as Web AI, the practice of using machine learning models that run client-side and execute on the user's own device, leveraging web technologies such as JavaScript, WebAssembly, and WebGPU or WebNN for acceleration.

 While this technology presents exciting possibilities, it is still in its early stages.
 In this post, we will walk through our **proof of concept**, discussing its capabilities, limitations, and what improvements are needed for WebLLM to become a viable solution for production applications.

 ## What is WebLLM?

 [WebLLM](https://github.com/mlc-ai/web-llm) is a framework that enables **local execution of LLMs within the browser** using WebGPU acceleration.
 Instead of relying on external servers, users can download a **compact model**, such as **Llama 3 (8 billion parameters)**, and perform inference directly on their machines.

+If you're curious how WebLLM works, here is a high-level overview:

+- To achieve high performance for the computationally intensive LLM workloads, WebLLM compiles performant WebGPU kernels by leveraging 2 other libraries under the hood.
+- WebGPU acts as an abstraction layer, allowing a single kernel to run efficiently across different GPUs (NVIDIA, AMD, Apple Metal) without needing separate implementations for each.
+- WebLLM compiles model weights and a WebAssembly (Wasm) library containing these WebGPU kernels ahead of time; these are then downloaded and cached by the browser.
+- The authors of the tool have measured that WebGPU kernels can maintain approximately 85% of native performance.
+You can read more about it here.

 ### Key Considerations: